Removing Reflections from RAW Photos: Reflection removal

 The predicted affines from the paired-channel MLP are used in the final low-to-high pass of the FPN to perform a series of modulated merge operations, \cref{fig:base_model} (upper right).
 These merge operations use two affine transforms per feature channel, labeled $a$ and $b$ in \cref{fig:base_model}.
 Transforms $a$ are used to perform a conv-mod-deconv operation ala StyleGan~\cite{karras2020} on the features of $m$ from FPN level $K$.
 These features are subsequently combined with the features from level $K+1$ by resampling the latter features $2\times$ and using fast normalized fusion~\cite{effdet} (labeled {\em FPN Combine}).
 These combined features are modified with a second conv-mod-deconv operation using the second group of affines, $b$.

 The final modulated merge produces $64$-$\mathrm{D}$ features at $256^2$ pixels.
 These features are concatenated with $m$ and the features from the first layer, for a total of \mb{3+32+64=99} channels.
 A convolutional finishing module is then applied.
 This module has the capacity to further identify and finally render $t$ and $r$.
 To simplify comparison to prior work, our finishing module is the head in~\cite{zhang2018}.
-The first layer is $1\times 1$, and projects the $99$ input features to $64$ dimensions, which are maintained throughout the remaining operations.
-Those operations are $3\times 3$ convolutions at dilation rates $(1, 2, 4, 8, 16, 32, 64, 1)$, each followed by a batch norm and leaky ReLU.
+The first layer is $1\times 1$, and projects the $99$ input features to $64$-D, which is maintained in the remaining operations.
+Those operations are $3\times 3$ convolutions dilated by $(1, 2, 4, 8, 16, 32, 64, 1)$; each is followed by a batch norm and leaky ReLU.
 A final $1\times 1$ convolution generates $6$ channels: $t$ and $r$.

 The model is trained using the perceptual, adversarial, and gradient losses of Zhang \etal \cite{zhang2018} with a ResNet-based discriminator~\cite{karras2020}, and optimized 5-tap derivatives~\cite{farid2004} in the exclusion loss to suppress grid artifacts.
 We also adopt the $l_1$ reflection loss of~\cite{zhang2018} to minimize arbitrary differences to prior work.
 Perceptual losses are computed in non-linear sRGB by applying gamma compression and using VGG19 features, weighted to contribute equally.
 Crucially, we train end-to-end from randomly initialized weights.